blaenk/site/input/notes/algorithms.markdown

 However, there are certain details involved to make it operate faster.
 Usually these operations are performed in place to avoid using extra space.

 First, the sequence has to be put into heap order, which is accomplished by walking up the tree (bottom-up) and sinking every root node with more than one child.
-The starting point for this is always $N / 2$.
+The starting point for this is always $N / 2$, which is the last node with two children.
+It's important to note that "sinking a node" doesn't mean that the node will definitively be swapped.

 Assuming a maximum-oriented priority queue, the sorting is then accomplished by:

-1. remove the maximum, thus decrementing the heap size
-2. swap the maximum with the last item in the heap
+1. swap the maximum with the last item in the heap
+2. decrease logical heap size
-3. sink the new root
+3. sink the new root to ensure or repair heap order
 4. repeat 1-3 until the priority queue becomes empty

+Note that the notion of a logical heap size is important, as the sorted sequence is increasingly added to the end of the same array that backs the heap, so it's necessary to make a distinction between the two regions of the array, to prevent the heap sink or swim operations from corrupting the sorted region.
+This is accomplished in this code by using a hypothetical `sink` method that takes an upper bound parameter, which corresponds to the end of the heap region, i.e. the logical heap size.

 ``` java
 public void sort(Comparable[] seq) {